-- In 2021, the groundwater analytical results for the required parameters of analysis satisfied their respective ODWS, except for the chloride concentrations within the groundwater at monitoring well MW4.
-Based on the interpreted groundwater flow direction and the analytical results for chloride at downgradient monitoring wells in closer proximity to the DYEC facility, there is no indication that the elevated concentrations of chloride within the groundwater at MW4 migrated downgradient as a result of DYEC waste treatment operations.
-As discussed, the elevated concentrations of chloride detected at MW4 in 2021 are interpreted to be attributed to the seasonal exfiltration of salt-impacted surface water from the East SWMP that is interpreted to more easily migrate through the more permeable sandy silt and into the screened interval of monitoring well MW4.
+- In 2023, the groundwater analytical results for the required parameters of analysis satisfied their respective ODWS, except for the sodium concentration within the groundwater at monitoring well MW4.
+Based on the interpreted groundwater flow direction and the analytical results for sodium at downgradient monitoring wells in closer proximity to the DYEC facility, there is no indication that the elevated concentrations of sodium within the groundwater at MW4 migrated downgradient as a result of DYEC waste treatment operations. - As discussed, the elevated concentration of sodium detected at MW4 in 2023 are interpreted to be attributed to the seasonal exfiltration of salt-impacted surface water from the East SWMP that is interpreted to more easily migrate through the relatively permeable sandy silt and into the screened interval of monitoring well MW4.
 The fluctuating/increasing chloride trend appears to have begun around 2016.
-The increase was not noted until nearly two (2) years after DYEC was constructed, which could indicate the residence time it took the salt-impacted surface water to accumulate in the SWMP and subsequently migrate in the subsurface toward MW4.
-Therefore, no remedial actions are warranted to address the noted chloride concentrations. - Overall, based on a review of 2021 and historical groundwater analytical results for the Site, the data suggests that DYEC waste treatment operations have not had an adverse effect on groundwater quality at the Site. - An evaluation of potential road salt application impacts within the groundwater was completed using the method proposed by Panno et al. (2005, 2006).
-Based on the November 2021 groundwater quality results, the Chloride/Bromine (Cl/Br) ratios within the groundwater at monitoring wells MW2B, MW4, and MW5B indicates that groundwater quality is alluding toward surface salt application impacts.
-Concentrations of chloride and sodium within the groundwater at monitoring locations MW2B, MW4, and MW5B, have been increasing since 2014, which coincides with the construction of Energy Drive north and west of the Site, as well as on-Site roadways and parking lots. - In 2020, an inspection of monitoring well MW4 determined that the surface seal was in good condition and that its location along the inner downslope of the East SWMP is such that overland runoff from the adjacent roadway cannot directly enter the well.
+The increase wasn't noted until nearly two (2) years after DYEC was constructed, which could indicate the residence time it took the salt-impacted surface water to accumulate in the SWMP and subsequently migrate in the subsurface toward MW4.
+Therefore, no remedial actions are warranted to address the noted chloride concentrations. - Overall, based on a review of 2023 and historical groundwater analytical results for the Site, the data suggests that DYEC waste treatment operations have not had an adverse effect on groundwater quality at the Site. - In 2020, an inspection of monitoring well MW4 determined that the surface seal was in good condition and that its location along the inner downslope of the East SWMP is such that overland runoff from the adjacent roadway cannot directly enter the well.
 Given the capture area of the East SWMP and its interpreted design as an exfiltration pond, it is interpreted that stormwater entering the East SWMP is impacted by on-site road/parking lot de-icing practices during the winter months.
-The impacted stormwater is interpreted to exfiltrate into the shallow subsurface, which subsequently migrates downgradient toward MW4, which is screened within a more permeable upper soil unit in comparison to monitoring nest MW3, which are screened within the deeper more impermeable silty clay unit near the southwest pond. - The routine surface water monitoring program (i.e. placement and monitoring of sondes in Tooley Creek) for DYEC is expected to remain in suspension for the 2022 monitoring year as a result of on-going construction activities in the immediate area.
+The impacted stormwater is interpreted to exfiltrate into the shallow subsurface, which subsequently migrates downgradient toward MW4, which is screened within a more permeable upper soil unit in comparison to monitoring nest MW3, which are screened within the deeper more impermeable silty clay unit near the southwest pond. - The routine surface water monitoring program (i.e. placement and monitoring of sondes in Tooley Creek) for DYEC is expected to be re-instated in the 2024 monitoring year, as construction activities in the immediate area have been completed.